 Tomatoes: Use fresh tomatoes if you prefer.
 But if you are like me and look for every reason to avoid chopping, use tomato puree or canned tomatoes 😊.

 Peas: I use frozen green peas because I love making this recipe throughout the year.
 If they are in season, use fresh green peas.
-For sweeter taste and quicker cooking, use petit pois.
+For a sweeter taste and quicker cooking, use petit pois.

 Fennel seeds powder: Also known as saunf in Hindi, fennel seeds are great for digestion and add a lovely sweet aroma to the dish.
+If you do not have it, skip it.

 Spices: Pantry staples such as turmeric powder, coriander powder, and cumin powder.